 Shore Acres is all about trees.
 Here you can learn to identify a number of species no matter what the time of year.
 As you walk these trails you may be concentrating on where you put your feet.
-Already you would have noticed the carpet of White Pine needles on the trail even before you looked around for the tree.
-The only oak species we usually find on Deer Isle is the red oak (above) and you will see oak leaves and even acorns (below with Wintergreen) on the Shore Acres trail most of the year.
+Already you would have noticed the carpet of White pine needles on the trail even before you looked around for the tree.
+The only oak species we usually find on Deer Isle is the Red oak (above) and you will see oak leaves and even acorns (below) on the Shore Acres trails any time of the year.